inflearn logo

 • ch5: How to use application volumes

-• ch8: Managing Kubernetes Clusters
+• ch8: Kubernetes Cluster Management

 • ch9: Effective Application Configuration and Management

-Why should you look at Kubernetes code?
+Why should we look at Kubernetes code?

 • You can understand the configuration of a Kubernetes cluster through code.

-• This course expands on the Kubernetes section in depth in the proven bestseller , 'Handling Kubernetes/Docker Kubernetes for Building a Container Infrastructure Environment' .
+• This is a course that deeply expands on the Kubernetes section of the proven bestseller 'Kubernetes/Docker for Building Container Infrastructure Environments'.

-Different types of Kubernetes architectures
+Various types of Kubernetes architectures

 Kubernetes Dashboard

-Nginx ingress controller
+Nginx ingress Controller

 Expected Questions Q&A

-Q. Can I take this course without attending the pre-lecture, ‘Easy Start to Kubernetes’?
+Q. Can I take this course without taking the prerequisite course 'Kubernetes for Easy Start'?

 Q. Can I learn everything about Kubernetes just by taking this course?

-Program and version & lecture source address
+& Lecture source address

 Version 💾